Cryptogenic/idc_importer/README.md

 Simply browse and open the IDC file you wish to import and click OK - the plugin will handle the rest.

-### Known Issues / Stipulations
+### Future Work

-- Comments made in IDA outside of functions will not carry over.
-This is because Binary Ninja (at least currently) does not allow setting comments in non-function areas.
+- ~~Comments made in IDA outside of functions will not carry over.
+This is because Binary Ninja (at least currently) does not allow setting comments in non-function areas.~~ This has been addressed in v1.1.
-- Attempting to load an IDC of a different binary can seriously mess with your BNDB, as the plugin also tries to port function definitions, not just names!
 - Support for porting structures / additional types is planned for in the near future.

+**Notes**

+- Do not attempt to load an IDC of a different binary, it can seriously mess with your BNDB, as the plugin also tries to port function definitions, not just names!

 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja:

- * release - 1.0.13
+ * release - 1.3.2015
- * dev - 1.0.dev-175

 ## License